christophihl/startupengineer/content/_courses/soc_an/index.md

 <br>

-* Students are evaluated based on their solutions of challenges assigned in each session as well as a final team project.
+* Students are evaluated based on their solutions of challenges assigned on each topic as well as a final team project.

 * `50%` (individual): 5 assignments about different topics.
 * `50%` (team): Teams of 3 students work on a joint research project of their choice (submission deadline: March 31).